wyatt8740/pc98-c-utils/README.md

 to work on big-endian platforms (you will have to change a preprocessor definition in the C code for this).

+You can also make it use the old Japanese help text with another preprocessor define.
+By default it will compile with English help text.

 My version will also still build for windows using MinGW, so I think it's just better in nearly every way than the original.

+The original Japanese Windows version of nhdgen [can be found here](https://hp.vector.co.jp/authors/VA013937/editdisk/nhdgen.html).